 If you receive an initial email from a coach at a school that you know you would not attend no matter what, it is still common courtesy to send a reply back.
 Even if your resume is much stronger than the girls who play for that program, NEVER think you are better than the players, the school, or the coach.
 We have all been at different stages in our games, we all have different goals of playing (and coaching) college golf and many coaches work tirelessly to try and recruit better players so the least you can do is show them the respect of at least replying.

 The one thing I tell my girls is to stop and think about how they feel when a coach never responds back to their emails or phone calls.
-They are left wondering if the coach just isn’t interested, did they get the email, did they forget, did I do something wrong, are they done with their recruiting and so on.
-Although I do reassure them that coaches are busy and can’t always get back to everyone.
-When a coach does take the time to respond that at least gives the girls a little better feeling.
-It may be a simple “thank you but we aren’t interested” or “thank you but we are done with your recruiting class”, which can be hard for a player to hear at times but at least they get an answer and can move on.
+They are left wondering if the coach just isn’t interested, did they get the email, did they forget, did I do something wrong, are they done with their recruiting, and so on.
+I do reassure them that coaches are busy and can’t always get back to everyone, but when a coach does take the time to respond that at least gives the girls a little better feeling.
+It may be a simple “Thank you but we aren’t interested” or “Thank you but we are done with your recruiting class”, which can be hard for a player to hear at times but at least they get an answer and can move on.

 I never like to encourage my players to waste a coach’s time if they are not legitimately interested in the school and golf program.
 Yes, there is a lot they can learn from communicating with coaches but I know how valuable a coach’s time can be as well.
 Once a player decides to move on to their other opportunities or offers, I ask that they let that coach know ASAP.
 Depending on the level of communication up to that point determines whether or not I feel it should be a phone call to tell the coach or just an email.
 Either way, you need to be as honest as possible in telling the coach why you are no longer pursuing that school and program.
 They may be disappointed, which I know many times is the reason for a player to be hesitant to address this, but the coach will have much more respect for you if you let them know through phone or email and not just leave them hanging.